Configurable Execution Environments

 * Optional data availability.

-* Light client commitments that let any other system verify Espresso state.
+* Verifiable settlement commitments that let other systems verify Espresso state.

 ## Security model at a glance